CECOM senior command representative for Europe set to retire with 35 years of service

+KAISERSLAUTERN, Germany – New Kids on the Block were at the top of the charts, Batman was the world’s biggest movie, acid washed denim jeans were all the rage, and the Berlin Wall was torn down, marking the end of communism in Europe.

-Troy Roberts is U.S. Army Communications-Electronics Command’s senior command representative and the director of the CECOM Forward Element for Europe and Africa.
-Roberts is set to retire this year with 35 years of service as a civilian Army employee.
-(U.S. Army courtesy photo)
+The year was 1989, and Troy Roberts was just starting his career with the Army.
+Now, 35 years later, U.S. Army Communications-Electronics Command’s senior command representative and the director of the CECOM Forward Element for Europe and Africa is in his final stages of a lifetime of service.

+The career Army civilian employee, who was most recently attached to the 405th Army Field Support Brigade for nearly seven years as CECOM’s senior representative, is set to leave Europe this month, return to Fort Huachuca, Arizona, and retire.

+But 1989 wasn’t his first introduction to the Army.
+While attending the University of Arizona a couple of years earlier, Roberts worked as a summer intern with the U.S. Army Electronic Systems Engineering Installation Activity.
+Upon obtaining his bachelor’s degree in aerospace engineering, he took his first full-time job with the Army as a project engineer with U.S. Army Information Systems Engineering Command.

 |Date Taken: